blazerer/blazerer/README.md

 Nice to see you here!

-If you're interested, my CV is [here](https://blazerer.github.io/cv/).
+Check [blazerer.com](https://blazerer.com), if you're interested in my CV.

 Roman